yyemree/Network-Group-Project/README.md

-# Building a Secure Network: Our First Team Project

-This project is close to our hearts because it marks one of our earliest ventures into crafting a secure and reliable network infrastructure for a real-world environment.
-The goal?
-To design a network that doesn’t just "work" but truly shines in terms of security, scalability, and ease of management.
-It’s simple at a glance, yet sophisticated under the hood—a balance we’re proud to have achieved.
+# Secure Network Infrastructure for a Professional Environment

+This project represents our team’s effort in designing a robust, secure, and scalable network infrastructure tailored for a professional setting.
+Our objective was to create a network that balances simplicity with advanced functionality, ensuring both ease of management and stringent security measures.

-## Project Highlights
+## Project Overview

-1. **Intuitive Yet Powerful Design**: We opted for a hierarchical tree structure rather than a basic star topology, allowing us to integrate multiple VLANs.
-This keeps departments neatly segmented and traffic flowing smoothly, all while ensuring every corner of the network is protected.

-2. **Security All the Way**: Security was non-negotiable.
-From VLANs that isolate departments to firewall rules and daily rotating passwords for admin access, we thought carefully about every layer of protection.
-We even included an Azure backup server for a secure cloud-based safety net.

-3. **Protocol Choices That Matter**: We weren’t just ticking boxes here.
-Every protocol—from HSRP for redundancy to OSPF for routing—was chosen to add stability and reliability.
-EtherChannel, for instance, combines links for extra bandwidth, making sure no department has to wait in line.

-4. **Scalability with Ease**: We wanted this network to grow effortlessly as the company expands.
-By using VLANs and other flexible design choices, adding new departments or devices won’t require starting from scratch—just a few tweaks, and they’re part of the system.

-## Final Touches

-- **Rotating Password Scheme**: For admin access, we set up a daily rotating password protocol—a detail we loved implementing, knowing it added an extra layer of defense.
-- **Personalized Access Controls**: Not everyone needs full access, so we tailored access controls for admins and users.
-It’s about giving just the right amount of privilege where needed, keeping the rest of the network safe.

-Reflecting on this project, we see the results as more than just functional tech.
-It’s a collective achievement—a secure, efficient network shaped by our teamwork, attention to detail, and a little creative flair.
-Here’s to many more projects like this one!
+1. **Structured Network Topology**: We implemented a hierarchical tree structure over a star topology to allow better segmentation and flexibility.
+Using VLANs, we organized the network to improve traffic management, enhance security, and provide a strong foundation for scalability.

+2. **Security Protocols and Policies**: Security was prioritized at each level of design:

+   - **VLAN Segmentation**: To isolate departments and secure internal communications.
+   - **Firewall Strategy and ACLs**: Extended ACLs are used internally for detailed access control, while firewalls protect the network perimeter.
+   - **Azure Backup**: A cloud-based backup server on Azure ensures data protection and recovery capabilities.

+3. **Protocol Integration**: Each protocol was chosen for its unique benefits in enhancing stability, security, and efficiency:

+   - **HSRP** for failover redundancy,
+   - **DHCP Snooping** to prevent unauthorized access,
+   - **OSPF** for dynamic routing, and
+   - **EtherChannel** for combined bandwidth and redundancy.

+4. **Scalability**: Our design supports seamless growth.
+VLANs, combined with a flexible IP addressing scheme, enable straightforward integration of new departments and devices as the organization expands.

+5. **Access Control**: A daily rotating password protocol for admin access adds an additional layer of security, complemented by role-based access to ensure that each user has the appropriate level of privilege.

+This project has successfully addressed the client’s needs for a secure, efficient, and future-ready network, and we take pride in delivering a solution that is both comprehensive and adaptable.